dhrumilp12/Health-Ai/README.md

 - **Giphy API**: For fetching memes.
 - **Adzuna API**: For fetching job listings.
 - **MongoDB**: Database for storing user data and chat summaries.
+- **DeepSeek LLM**: For advanced language model capabilities.
+- **Embeddings**: For efficient text processing and similarity searches.

 ## Contribution Guidelines
 We welcome contributions to Health-Ai.
 To contribute: